pkkurra/hello-git/src/readme.txt

-hello praveen how are you?
+hello praveen how are you? hi man